Sales & Account Management internships in Rome

 These Sales & Account Management internships in Italy offer the chance to build hands-on experience assisting with business development strategies, helping to conduct market research, assist sales teams, run promotional strategies, or conduct fiscal, administrative and accounting activities.
 Internships can be in a broad range of companies and are customized to suit your own skills and interests.

-This is a perfect internship for business-minded interns.
+This is an excellent internship for business-minded interns, looking for unique cultural immersion.
 You can either gain broad experience across a range of Sales & Account Management roles, or focus on building specific skills within a certain area.

 - Assisting with direct sales